A Guide to Addictive Opiates: List of Opioids Strongest to Weakest

 Codeine is created from the codeine alkaloid found within the opium poppy that is commonly used to treat mild to moderate pain.
 Codeine’s efficacy comes from the drug being broken down in the liver into morphine.
 Codeine is the most commonly taken opiate medication in the world (5).

 Tramadol is an opiate painkiller medication used to treat moderate pain.
 The medication is synthesized as a racemic mixture using both components of R- and S-stereoisomers.

 Laudanum (Opium Tincture)

 Of the list of opioids strongest to weakest, the least potent opiate is still available from some pharmacies in the US and UK.
 The formulation is used primarily to control diarrhea or to ease withdrawal symptoms in babies born to opiate-addicted mothers.
 In the 1800s morphine was known as laudanum and was readily available from grocers and markets, but was soon restricted once its addictive qualities were known.
 Today, laudanum is sold as a ‘tincture of opium,’ which contains approximately 10% (100mg) powdered opium, or the equivalent of 1% (10mg) morphine per milliliter.
 The tincture is considered a single formulation, as it contains all of the alkaloids found within the opium poppy.

 WhiteSands Treatment Center offers all levels of care to those struggling with drug addiction and opioid drugs.
-Through substance abuse treatment programs, patients can regain control of their lives and learn to manage their addiction.
+Through drug rehab Tampa treatment programs, patients can regain control of their lives and learn to manage their addiction.
 There is a treatment option out there for you, so get in touch with our recovery center today to learn more.